KusakabeShi/wireguard-go-vpp/README.md

 2. secret: the secret for the connection between vpp and wggo-vpp
 3. IPv4ArpResponseRanges: While DstIP in this range, it will reply the ARP if an ARP request packet received.
 4. IPv6NdpNeighAdvRanges: Similar to `IPv4ArpResponseRanges`, but it replies Neighbor Advertisement if a Neighbor Solicitation received.
 5. GatewayMacAddr: The mac address of the gateway.
-If the dstIP out of the learning range defined below will use this Mac address in the vpp side.
+If the dstIP out of the learning range defined below, it will use this Mac address as DstMacAddr in the vpp side.
-6. IPv4ArpLearningRanges(Optional): Any dstIP within this range, the MacAddress are required to be learned
+6. IPv4ArpLearningRanges(Optional): Any dstIP within this range, wggo-vpp will lookup it's the MacAddr in the ARP table to fill the layer 2 part.
+If not in it, it will send an ARP request and drop the original packet.
-7. IPv6NdpLearningRanges(Optional): Same to `IPv4ArpLearningRanges`, but IPv6 version
+7. IPv6NdpLearningRanges(Optional): Same as `IPv4ArpLearningRanges`, but IPv6 version

 While the JSON configured, you can run wireguard-go-vpp via following command: